El Segundo, California: Economy

+Oil

 The name was adopted in 1911 when Chevron built its second refinery, El Segundo, which is Spanish for "the Second".
 This refinery has received crude oil from the Amazon region of South America – more than 5,000 barrels per day.
 El Segundo is located next to the Hyperion sewage treatment plant and the El Segundo power plant.
 The El Segundo power plant is operated by the American energy company NRG.
 NRG was to create a new combined cycle power island, providing power for 240,000 households.
 The power plant, which came online in 2013, uses two generators: a Siemens gas turbine and an additional steam turbine.
 Prior to its dissolution, Unocal was headquartered in El Segundo.

+Aerospace

 In 1928, William Mines, an immigrant from Canada, leased land for a flying field.
 In 1930, Los Angeles Municipal Airport, later Los Angeles International Airport, opened north of El Segundo; its presence led to the concentration of aerospace and aviation-related firms in the El Segundo area.
 Many large aerospace companies have facilities in El Segundo, including the four largest aerospace companies in the US: Boeing, RTX Corporation, Lockheed Martin and Northrop Grumman; many smaller aerospace companies such as Wyle Laboratories, the Aerospace Corporation, and Aerojet Rocketdyne Holdings all have facilities in El Segundo as well, with Aerojet Rocketdyne Holdings being headquartered there.
 It is also home to the Los Angeles Air Force Base and the Space and Missile Systems Center, which is responsible for space-related acquisition for the military.

 The current Boeing factory, the Boeing Satellite Development Center, was originally built by Nash Motors in 1946 and opened in 1948.
 In 1955, Hughes Aircraft Company purchased the 500,000 ft2 building; it was converted to build missiles and also served as a test facility.
 At one time, MGM Grand Air had its headquarters in El Segundo.

+"Gundo" and hard-tech resurgence

+Aerospace manufacturing declined in the 1990s due to industry consolidation and offshoring.
+In the 21st century, the city has experienced a resurgence as a hub for hardware innovation and "hard-tech" startups, referred to as "Gundo" by locals and in the industry.
+The establishment of SpaceX in the city in 2002 helped trigger this revitalization.
+Former SpaceX employees have since founded numerous startups in the area, using the city's legacy of machine shops and industrial zoning.

+The modern industrial ecosystem in El Segundo is characterized by a focus on "atoms" (hardware) rather than "bits" (software), and many of its startups aim to compete with Chinese manufacturing dominance in sectors such as defense, energy, and aerospace.
+Notable companies operating in the city's Smoky Hollow district include Varda Space Industries (space manufacturing), Neros (drone manufacturing), and General Matter (uranium enrichment).
+This concentration of defense-tech and high-precision manufacturing has attracted significant investment from venture capital firms, including Andreessen Horowitz and Founders Fund, establishing El Segundo as a hardware-focused counterpart to the software-centric culture of Silicon Valley.